Community Engager & Consultant

 “Carmel is a gifted and empathetic facilitator and leader in the Jewish community.
 The No Silence on Race team has had the great privilege of working along side Carmel and JQT in many collaborations including PRISM.
 Carmel brings honesty, integrity and love to her community work and her leadership is changing the landscape of what it means to be a Jew in Canada and globally today.”

-— Sara Yacobi-Harris, Founder, No Silence on Race
+— Sara Yacobi-Harris, Founder, No Silence on Race, Toronto

 “We found Carmel's story especially interesting as she has both Jewish and Japanese heritage and has felt the generational impact of both the Holocaust and the Japanese internment camps in Canada.
 Her past has inspired her to speak to students across Canada and educate them about genocide prevention.
 We were so grateful to Carmel for taking the time to speak with our class.
 Her presentation introduced us to the ways our past informs our present, and she inspired us to ask questions of our family in order to learn about our histories.”